LLNL/UnifyFS/docs/examples.rst

 Running the Examples
 ====================

-In order to run any of the example programs you first need to start the UnifyCR server daemon on the nodes in the job allocation.
+In order to run any of the example programs you first need to start the UnifyFS server daemon on the nodes in the job allocation.
 To do this, see :doc:`start-stop`.